yxyang/locomotion_simulation/README.md

 ```
 Then copy the built `robot_interface.XXX.so` file to the main directory (where you can see this README.md file).

-### Step 2: Setup correct permissions for non-sudo user
+### Step 2: (Optional) Setup correct permissions for non-sudo user
-Since the Unitree SDK requires memory locking and high-priority process, which is not usually granted without sudo, add the following lines to `/etc/security/limits.conf`:
+Since the Unitree SDK requires memory locking and high process priority, root priority with `sudo` is usually required to execute commands.
+As an alternative, adding the following lines to `/etc/security/limits.confg` might allow you to run the SDK without `sudo`.

 ```
 <username> soft memlock unlimited